 “CIG will replace the Business Suite add-on completely going forward, following the same logic as outlined before: Everything packaged in CIG – upgrades, bugfixes, innovations delivered in the cloud by SAP and SAP Ariba – and of course monitoring is provided by CIG.” (by Rolf Weiland)

 At the time of the creation of the blog, there is only very few information on the CIG available.
 The help page exists already but does not contain any information yet.
 On ariba.com you find a little presentation on CIG for Buyers.

 Update (03/16/2018): Ariba Cloud Integration Help Page

 What’s the right choice?

 This question came up my mind and the answer is not easy, I think.
-Moreover it could only be a subjective one.
-From my point of view the “old” ERP Add-on is missing some essential features (e.g. no tax on item level, no sold-to party in invoice, etc. These features have to be implemented by every customer itself).
-As the end of maintenance is already announced and it is in less than 2 years, it is questionable if SAP will develop an further improvements (or even make corrections, not just workarounds).
+Moreover, it could only be a subjective one.
+From my point of view, the “old” ERP Add-on is missing some essential features (e.g. no tax on item level, no sold-to party in the invoice, etc. These features have to be implemented by every customer itself).
+As the end of maintenance is already announced and it is in less than 2 years, it is questionable if SAP will develop any further improvements (or even make corrections, not just workarounds).

 So, if I had to make the choice again, I would wait a little more to what the future will bring.

 Also see: Presentation Integrating SAP Ariba Cloud Solutions with SAP ERP and SAP S/4HANA that can be downloaded via this link!